VascoRegal/timeseries-analysis-tool/README.md

 * Test the script for multiple contexts.
 * Do a proper interpretation of the autocorrelation method to find the series' possible period. (see Note on the fucntion ```autocorrelate```)
 * Implement XML parsing.
-* Save plots with better names, not just number.png
+* Find a better way to show plots through ssh.
 * Exception handling.